Medical Assistant Test Guide

 Registration for the exam may be done online.
 The test fee must be paid at the same time as registration.
-The exam fee is $125 for current students, recent graduates and AAMA members.
-Non-members are assessed a fee of $250.
 Applicants will be required to provide proof of education and previous certification, as applicable, when registering.

 An application to test will be approved or disapproved within 30 days of application.
 Once a test candidate’s application has been approved, the candidate will be provided instructions on scheduling their exam.
 Candidates are given a 90-day test window in which they must schedule their exam.
 Exams are offered year-round at Prometric Testing Centers.

 Immediately following the exam, an unofficial score report will be issued.
 Approximately ten weeks after the exam, test takers will be mailed an official score report.
 Scores are based on the number of correct answers.
 Test candidates may only take the exam three times.
 If a test taker does not pass after three attempts, they are no long eligible for the CMA credential.